Dropd3ad/Dropd3ad/README.md

   <strong><code>DROPD3ADS Dayz Modz + CODE DEVELOPMENT © (Developer/Modder/Server-Admin)</code></strong>
   <br>
   <strong><code>This fool is just another nerd who gets lost in code daily.
    Every project is planned, developed and tested as thoroughly as possible from the ground up.
-I use my skills Gained through years of Modding and Coding to Create + Test All My Code MYSELF.
+I use my skills Gained through years of Modding and Coding to Create + Test All My Code MYSELF.</code></strong>
+ ##
-   One Man Army, Ready For Warfare.</code></strong>
+ <strong><code>One Man Army.
+Ready For Warfare, No Lieutenant.</code></strong>
 </p>
    <p align="center">
       <a href="https://discord.com/invite/pAEG4axbZY">